Learning to Optimize by Differentiable Programming: Differentiable Programming

 \subsubsection{DDNs}

-Gould et al.~\cite{gould2019deep, gould2021deep} introduced Deep Declarative Networks (DDNs), a unified framework that integrates optimization problems directly into deep learning architectures.
+Proposed in \cite{gould2021deep, gould2016differentiating}, Deep Declarative Networks (DDNs) are a unified framework that integrates optimization problems directly into deep learning architectures.
 In a DDN, a layer is defined not by an explicit forward computation, but implicitly as the solution to a parameterized optimization problem.
-Instead of unrolling an iterative solver, the authors derive closed-form differentiation rules using the implicit function theorem, enabling efficient backpropagation through both unconstrained and constrained optimization layers.
+Instead of unrolling an iterative solver, they derive closed-form differentiation rules using the implicit function theorem, enabling efficient backpropagation through both unconstrained and constrained optimization layers.
 Their work shows that the required Jacobian–vector products can be computed using the problem’s optimality conditions, often involving only linear systems that depend on the local curvature of the objective.
 This yields a highly scalable alternative to solver unrolling.
 Subsequent developments~\cite{gould2025lecture} draw connections between convex analysis, duality, and automatic differentiation, further reducing the computational cost of implicit differentiation and facilitating the integration of optimization layers into modern deep learning frameworks such as PyTorch.
-Overall, DDNs offer a principled way to embed structured optimization modules inside neural networks, combining modeling flexibility with computational efficiency.
+Thus, DDNs offer a principled way to embed optimization problems inside neural networks, combining modeling flexibility with computational efficiency.